lemayian23/contextualizer/README.md

 Semantic Search: Hybrid search (keyword + semantic) across all meeting content

 Real-time Processing: Background processing with progress tracking

+Only minimum viable product(MVP) will be achieved during first production and shipping of the product

 🏗️ Architecture
 text